 Put simply, a subdomain is a domain that is part of another primary domain.

 Subdomains are often easier to set up for remotely hosted websites, as their servers can be scattered around in different locations.
-For many modern sites that use cloud hosting, a subdomain can be a faster approach to getting your site off the ground and connecting pages back to your principal domain.
+For many modern sites that use cloud hosting, a subdomain can be a faster approach to getting your site off the ground.

 What Are Subdirectories?

-Subdirectories are an older way of organizing sites that some webpages still use by default.
+Subdirectories are another way of organizing that helps to consolidate different sites onto one domain.
 Also called subfolders, subdirectories organize sites and their pages into a directory of folders, like files on a computer.
 An example of a subdirectory URL is callrail.com/blog.
-Subdirectories host everything in the same place, as opposed to cloud servers that might be broken up, which can make maintaining the site easier.
+Subdirectories might require additional setup work to point different folders at different servers.

 Should I Use a Subdomain or Subdirectory for My Website?

 The system you use for your site depends on you and your business.
-Generally, subdomains are ideal for larger businesses with multiple sizable entities, while subdirectories are a safe approach for small business owners who are new to digital marketing.
+Generally, subdomains are ideal for larger businesses with multiple sizable entities, while subdirectories are a better approach for small business owners who want to ensure all SEO efforts are concentrated on one domain.

 Subdomains, Subdirectories, and SEO